Mohansutha/Search-Algorithm/README.md

 ## Program:
 i)	#Use a linear search method to match the item in a list.
 ```
+'''
+Program for linear search method to match the item in a list
+Developed by: your name
+RegisterNumber:
+'''
+def linearSearch(array,n,k):
+    # write your code for linear search
+    for i in range(0,n):
+        if array[i]==k:
+            return i
+    return -1
+array = eval(input())
+# sort the array
+array.sort()
+k = eval(input()) # k-item to be seared for
+# get the length of array and store in the variable n
+n = len(array)
+result = linearSearch(array,n,k)# use the function for linear search
+if result >=0:
+    print(array)
+    print("Element found at index: ",result)
+else:
+    print(array)
+    print("Element not found")
+# use if-else to print sorted array and "Element not found" if the item is not present in the list otherwise print sorted array and "Element found at index: ", result

 ```
 ii)	# Find the element in a list using Binary Search(Iterative Method).
 ```
+'''
+Program for linear search method to match the item in a list
+Developed by: your name
+RegisterNumber:
+'''
+def linearSearch(array,n,k):
+    # write your code for linear search
+    for i in range(0,n):
+        if array[i]==k:
+            return i
+    return -1
+array = eval(input())
+# sort the array
+array.sort()
+k = eval(input()) # k-item to be seared for
+# get the length of array and store in the variable n
+n = len(array)
+result = linearSearch(array,n,k)# use the function for linear search
+if result >=0:
+    print(array)
+    print("Element found at index: ",result)
+else:
+    print(array)
+    print("Element not found")
+# use if-else to print sorted array and "Element not found" if the item is not present in the list otherwise print sorted array and "Element found at index: ", result